A Brief History of Intellectual Discussion of Accelerating Change

 Origins The Idea of Progressive Change

 To consider the origins of the idea of accelerating change, we should briefly go back to a much earlier one, that of progress itself.
-As Historian J.D.
-Bury reminds us (The Idea of Progress, 1920), the idea of progress in any human domain other than spiritual (e.g., social, intellectual, technical), versus stasis, moral decline, or cyclic fluctuation, has been a quite recent emergence in human history.
+As historian J.D.
+Bury reminds us in his masterwork, The Idea of Progress, 1921, the idea of progress in any human domain other than spiritual (e.g., social, intellectual, technical), versus stasis, moral decline, or cyclic fluctuation, has been a quite recent emergence in human history.
 We see no evidence for it at the start of human civilization in Mesopotamia with the Sumerians, circa 3,500 BCE.
 Surprisingly, it was missed entirely by Greek civilization during its "Golden Age" of imperial democracy and scientific flowering, 500-300 BCE Even the rise of the Roman empire was not explicitly (e.g., in the written record) associated with progress!
 Consider the historical context.
 Great empires had a long history of rising and falling.
 Most intelligent folk simply could not believe in the idea of continual progress when the pay for the Roman soldier was a fixed number of denari for the last three centuries of Roman rule (e.g., 100-400 A.D).
 The idea became further untenable in the West as Rome itself collapsed, as city sizes shrunk, and as Europe entered long political and ideological eras of escalating warfare and repression.